elemental-lf/benji/_sources/restore.rst.txt

 - an existing Ceph RBD volume
 - or an existing image file

-you need to ``--force`` the restore.
-Benji will create an Ceph RBD volume or file if it does not exist, yet.
+the ``--force``  option needs to be added to the command line.
+Otherwise Benji won't overwrite the existing resource.

-In most cases ``--sparse`` should be used to skip the restore of sparse (empty) blocks.
-This increases restore performance and in the case of Ceph RBD or thinly provisioned LVM volumes also decreases space usage.
-When ``--sparse`` is not specified sparse blocks are written as blocks full of zeros.
+Generally the usage of the ``--sparse`` option is advisable to skip the restore of sparse (empty) blocks.
+This increases restore performance and also decreases space usage in most cases.
+When ``--sparse`` is not specified sparse blocks are written as blocks of zeros.

 ..
 CAUTION:: If you use ``--sparse`` to restore to an existing device or file, sparse blocks will not be written,
     so whatever random data was in the location of the sparse block before the restore will remain.
 This is not